Defining Philosophy and its Uses

 “It is owing to their wonder (thaumata) that men both now begin and at first began to philosophize.”
 (982b)

 They unexpectedly seem to agree on something in this case.
 To my mind, however, the sense of wonder brought about by pondering the mysteries of nature does not necessarily lead directly to philosophy.
 Nor does philosophy always begin with this sense of wonder.
-It could come from, say, doubt, or perhaps even curiosity.
+It could come from, say, doubt, or perhaps insatiable curiosity.
 As for the uses of philosophy, Plato and Aristotle spend the rest of their respective careers attempting to expound on them.
 They rarely came to the same conclusions, and today we are unlikely to find much sense in either one, but they both are entitled to the claim of setting the boundaries of philosophy and its subfields.

 Martin Heidegger, from the essay What is Philosophy?
 (1955):